Mandaeism: Chief prophets

 Mandaeans recognize several prophets.
 John the Baptist, known in Mandaic as Yuhana Maṣbana (ࡉࡅࡄࡀࡍࡀ ࡌࡀࡑࡁࡀࡍࡀ) or Yuhana bar Zakria (John, son of Zechariah), is accorded a special status, higher than his role in either Christianity or Islam.
-Mandaeans do not consider John to be the founder of their religion, but they revere him as their greatest teacher who renews and reforms their ancient faith, tracing their beliefs back to Adam.
+Mandaeans do not regard John as the founder of their religion.
+Still, they revere him as their greatest teacher, who renews and reforms their ancient faith, tracing their beliefs back to Adam.
 John is believed to be a messenger of Light (nhura) and Truth (kushta) who possessed the power of healing and full Gnosis (manda).

-Mandaeism does not consider Abraham, Moses, or Jesus to be Mandaean prophets.
+Mandaeism does not regard Abraham, Moses, or Jesus as Mandaean prophets.
 However, it teaches the belief that Abraham and Jesus were originally Mandaean priests.
-They recognize other prophetic figures from the Abrahamic religions, such as Adam, his sons Hibil (Abel) and Sheetil (Seth), and his grandson Anush (Enosh), as well as Nuh (Noah), Sam (Shem), and Ram (Aram), whom they consider to be their direct ancestors.
+They recognize other prophetic figures from the Abrahamic religions, such as Adam, his sons Hibil (Abel) and Shitil (Seth), and his grandson Anush (Enosh), as well as Nuh (Noah), Sam (Shem), and Ram (Aram), whom they consider to be their direct ancestors.
 Mandaeans consider Adam, Seth, Noah, Shem, and John the Baptist to be prophets, with Adam the founder and John the greatest and final prophet.